enterprise-data-platform-emeka/.github/profile/README.md

 | staging | Used only to confirm staging deploys correctly, then destroyed | staging-admin |
 | prod | Used only to confirm prod deploys correctly, then destroyed | prod-admin |

 Separate accounts are the strongest isolation AWS offers.
 A mistake in dev cannot touch prod.
-Unexpected costs in staging do not affect prod billing.

 My active development only happens in dev.
 I spin up staging and prod occasionally to confirm the Terraform modules deploy cleanly, then destroy them to keep costs near zero.